thamcodes/website-portfolio/README.md

 ### 🌐Live Website:
 Visit my portfolio here: https://thamcodes.github.io/website-portfolio/

 ### 📋Contents:
 1. A short personal introduction
-2. My technical skill stack and a writing section
+2. My technical skill stack and projects
-3. A dedicated projects section
+3. My writing interests
 4. Clean, minimal and responsive layouts
 5. A creative visual style inspired by space and technology

 As I upskill, I will keep adding to the pages and also make more pages.

 ### 👩‍💻Tech Stack:
 1. HTML5